 When does Krakow Christmas Market open in 2024?

-The 2024 market is scheduled to open on November 29th and will run through December 26th.
-After that, a smaller version of the market is usually open until January 1st.
+The 2024 market is scheduled to open on November 29th and will run through January 1st.

 In my experience, the Christmas Market is open from around 10:00 until 8:00 pm and the food stalls are open even later, sometimes until midnight if it’s very crowded.